 While I was there I figured I'd slip next door and pick up some other stuff that I installed yesterday.
 Still have some work to do on another dash I got for her.
 I've got the same chrome-ish stripe that will fit into the slot for the red stripe on the dash to make that match to help complete the look.

-Working on fitment on a new grille too.
+Working on fitting a new grille too.

 Thanks to Jason at:

 1015 W Evans Ave Unit F